 What Is Maverick SaaS Spend

-Maverick spend, also known as rogue spend or tail spend, refers to the purchasing of goods or services outside of an organization's established procurement processes and approved vendors.
+Maverick spend, also known as rogue spend or tail spend, refers to uncontrolled and unpredictable purchasing of goods or services outside of an organization's established procurement processes and approved vendors.
 In the context of SaaS, it's when employees expense software tools that haven't been vetted and approved by IT.

 What causes maverick spend